Keref/banyan-skilltree/README.md

 	- forcing a refresh is the easy way but would not be nice for the user

 - make trees private or public
-	- tree is private until published, once published he can't be private again but can still be modified (by who?)
+	- tree is private until released, then published, once published he can't be private again but can still be modified (by who?)
+	- publishing process: release, ask for comments, votes, then publish.